 Top 3 considerations when developing a card game

-What is the story?
-What is the objective?
+What is the story behind the game?
+What is the objective of the game?
 Who are the characters?
 What are their abilities?
 How do you link the cards to the theme of your game?

 Artwork & Production